Creating the first national donor image sharing hub

-Pilot project tests new system that could offer quick access to high-quality medical images and facilitate more transplants
+Pilot project tests new system that could offer quick access to high-quality medical images and facilitate more organ transplants

-How image sharing often happens now
+How medical image sharing often happens now

 When the procurement team at Baltimore-based Living Legacy Foundation of Maryland needs images of a donor’s organs, they often take them with their iPhones.
 The OPO has more than 150 donors each year.

-The images are emailed or sent via text to Living Legacy’s communications center and then shared with surgeons who request them explains Debbi McRann, Chief Clinical Officer.
-“But the quality isn’t good and we can’t upload it to DonorNet® because the file is too big.
-We’re only giving surgeons a partial scan because of the limitations.”
+The images are emailed or sent via text to Living Legacy’s communications center and then shared with surgeons who request them, explains chief clinical officer Debbi McRann.
+“But the quality isn’t good and we can’t upload it to DonorNet® because the file is too big,” McRann said.
+“We’re only giving surgeons a partial scan because of the limitations.”

+DonorNet currently accommodates certain images as attachments, but file sizes are limited and the process of acquiring and attaching images is inefficient, preventing routine use.
 When surgeons can’t clearly see the organ being offered, given the risk of travel to recover and the possibility that the organ won’t meet their patient’s needs when they see it in person, it stands to reason that they would hesitate to accept some offers.
 This results in unused organs that could otherwise help save patients’ lives.

 “Another one of the challenges we’ve been having when we receive offers from outside centers is that they will have multiple donors listed, so the risk is it’s not linked to the actual donor record so you could potentially download the wrong CT and send it to the surgeon,” explains McRann.

 The pilot includes functionality that addresses this risk.
-When an OPO uploads an imaging study, DonorNet® compares the patient name, gender, and date of birth on the imaging study with the donor name, gender, and date of birth in DonorNet®.
-If there are differences, DonorNet® warns the OPO user and allows the OPO user to resolve the conflicting data before displaying the imaging study to transplant hospital users.
+When an OPO uploads an imaging study, DonorNet compares the patient name, gender, and date of birth on the imaging study with the donor name, gender, and date of birth in DonorNet.
+If there are differences, DonorNet warns the OPO user and allows the OPO user to resolve the conflicting data before displaying the imaging study to transplant hospital users.

 While some OPOs use image sharing systems, the existing process can be costly, involving multiple vendors and external applications that don’t necessarily talk with each other.

+The pilot project currently underway could make a high quality universal donor image system a reality.
 UNOS is partnering with New York City-based image sharing provider Ambra Health and six OPOs around the country to test a solution that would make available large file-size medical images, radiographs, videos of echocardiograms, catheterizations, pulmonary bronchoscopies, and other images to OPOs, and transplant and donor hospitals.

 “If we can have a consistent way for everyone to transfer information, that’s going to decrease errors,” says McRann.
 “Right now, there are many different ways of showing these images.
 If there were only one, there’d be more standardization and fewer errors” and surgeons could decide to transplant organs they may not have considered otherwise.

-“This pilot is just the first step,” says UNOS business architect Rob McTier who helms the seven-member team that has spent the last several years developing the system.
+“This pilot is just the first step,” says UNOS business architect Rob McTier ,who helms the seven-member team that has spent the last several years developing the system.
 “We want to be able to provide an infrastructure that will enable the sharing of this information.”

-“Donor imaging helps other programs learn from each other,” says Jared Sierkierka, Clinical Operations Manager for Donor Network West, based in San Ramon, California, which adopted an image sharing system in 2011.
-“Transplant hospitals can look at the causes of hesitation when an organ is declined.
-Other organizations will look at why others accepted an organ they declined and learn.”
+“Donor imaging helps other programs learn from each other,” says Jared Sierkierka, who is the clinical operations manager at Donor Network West, an OPO based in San Ramon, California that adopted an image sharing system in 2011.
+“Transplant hospitals can look at the causes of hesitation when an organ is declined,” Sierkierka said.
+“Other organizations will look at why others accepted an organ they declined and learn.”

-How it works
+How donor image sharing works

 During the pilot, OPOs receive high-quality imaging studies on CDs or thumb-drives.
-They login to DonorNet® with their existing username and password to upload the imaging study similar to the way they upload smaller attachments.
-DonorNet® links the imaging studies to a specific donor’s record in DonorNet®.
-Transplant hospitals login to DonorNet® with their existing username and password to view the imaging study using a DICOM viewing tool.
+They login to DonorNet with their existing username and password to upload the imaging study similar to the way they upload smaller attachments.
+DonorNet links the imaging studies to a specific donor’s record in DonorNet.
+Transplant hospitals login to DonorNet with their existing username and password to view the imaging study using a DICOM viewing tool.

 If the pilot is successful, the national system could work like this: